ArekSredzki/electron-release-server/README.md

 - :sparkles: Release notes endpoint
     - `/notes/:version`

+**NOTE:** if you don't provide the appropriate type of file for Squirrel you won't be able to update your app since the update endpoint will not return a JSON. (`.zip` for Squirrel.Mac, `.nupkg` for Squirrel.Windows).

 ## Deploy it / Start it

 [Follow our guide to deploy Electron Release Server](docs/deploy.md).